keycloak/keycloak/CONTRIBUTING.md

 increase our effort in reviewing your PR.
 If you have a strong need to refactor code then submit a separate PR for the refactoring.

+### Documentation

+We require contributions to include relevant documentation.
+Alongside your PR for code changes, prepare a PR to the [Keycloak Documentation](https://github.com/keycloak/keycloak-documentation).

+In the description of your PR include a link to the PR to [Keycloak Documentation](https://github.com/keycloak/keycloak-documentation).

 ### Testing

 Details for implementing tests are provided in the [writing tests](docs/tests-development.md) guide.